+List types and purposes of school safety drills.

-Describe the possible effects of bullying, to include the increased risk for harm and violence when bullying aggression persists.
+Describe the possible effects of bullying and cyberbullying, including the increased risk for harm and violence when bullying aggression persists.

-Explain methods to reduce conflict, harassment, and violence.
+Analyze the role of emotions and media influences on conflict and violence.

-Explain the myths and facts about gangs and gang-related behaviors.
+Explain what a gang is and identify gang-related behaviors.

-Analyze the relationship between self-image and gang-related behaviors.

-Recognize the importance of significant friends or adult mentors.

-Identify personal characteristics that can contribute to happiness for self and others (e.g., self-discipline, positive self-image, independence, acceptance of others, concern for the needs of individuals with disabilities, honesty, respect for self and others, avoidance of self-harming behaviors).
+Define body image and explain the importance of having a positive body image.

-Analyze the factors that contribute to group success (e.g., respecting individual differences and opinions, accepting responsibility, contributing positively, knowing when to lead and when to follow, dealing with conflict, using effective face-to-face and online communication skills).
+Analyze factors that contribute to group success (e.g., respecting individual differences and opinions, accepting responsibility, contributing positively, knowing when to lead and when to follow, dealing with conflict, using effective face-to-face and online communication skills).

-Research the impact of air quality on body function during moderate and vigorous physical activity.
+Define mental health and describe what it means to be mentally healthy.

+Describe personal strengths and areas for growth.

+Identify potential positive and negative responses to stress and criticism.

+Explain the importance of personal boundaries for physical, emotional, and social health.

+Assess environmental health and safety issues in the community.

+Recognize that all individuals have a responsibility to protect and preserve the environment.

 Healthy Decisions